EE5109-Control-Locomotion-Navigation/micromouse-assignment/README.md

 - **Pure Pursuit controller** for smooth path following
 - **Collision detection** with wall avoidance

+## Assignment details:
+A full description of the assignment is provided here: [assignment instructions](./assignment.md).
+Follow the instructions to add additional path planning and path tracking methods, and path optimization.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)